debrouwere/google-analytics/README.md

 `pip install googleanalytics` or `pip3 install googleanalytics` should do the trick.

-For Python 3, you might need to grab the latest version of the httplib2 from GitHub, as the PyPI version is out of date.
-Try `pip3 install git+https://github.com/jcgregorio/httplib2`.

 ## Authentication

 The newest Google Analytics API, v3, only supports authentication using OAuth2.
 It won't work with your account username and password.
 There's a few steps to get started.